Greek Dip with Tomatoes and Feta

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This amazing Greek Dip is good for low-carb diet plans with the low-carb pita bread or one of the veggies suggested above as dippers.
-This recipe would be low-glycemic and good for the original South Beach Diet Phase Two with portion control.
+This amazing Greek Dip is a good option for low-carb diet plans if you use the low-carb pita bread or one of the veggies suggested above as dippers.
+This recipe would be good for the original South Beach Diet Phase Two with portion control.

 Find More Recipes Like This One: